How cheap is Vietnam – how much I spent in 4 weeks

 22 eur dried fruit and chocolate I wanted to bring back home as a souvenir.

-In total I spent 76.77 eur on clothes and things back home.
+In total I spent 76.77 eur on clothes and things to take back home.

 Here’s an Instagram photo of one of the bikini/yoga clothes I bought: